-Not only that, but since children have brains like sponges, they will pick up languages more quickly and their accents will be more natural.
+Children have brains like sponges, so they pick up languages more quickly and their accents will be more natural.

-How can you teach children Spanish in the classroom?
-How can parents best reinforce this learning at home?
+But how can you teach children Spanish in the classroom?

-And is it even possible to teach children Spanish while still having fun?
-Here are six super easy ways children can learn Spanish.
+How is it possible to teach children Spanish while still having fun?

 Naturally games are the first things that comes to mind when we are talking about children.

 If you can make something into a game then children are more likely to respond in a positive way.

 For instance, if I want my daughter to help me clean up, I have to turn it into a game.
 The same principle applies to learning Spanish.

 There are lots of different games out there whether they are digital or physical.
 Some of these suggestions will work great in a classroom and others are better for parents to use to reinforce classroom learning.

 When I moved to Spain I was nine years old and had a hard time learning Spanish in a traditional classroom setting.
 Luckily, my teacher was excellent and knew how to get through to children.
 We would play games practically every day.